 Prerequisite: None.
-Offered in the fall and spring semesters.
 The purpose of this course is to enable students to understand the purpose and role of the Occupational Safety and Health Administration (OSHA) and how the agency affects employers and workers.
 Students will become familiar with basic OSHA standards that apply to general industry and how to locate specific OSHA standards.
 (NOTE: This course cannot be taken if a student has already successfully completed TECH 1103 Introduction to Hazard Recognition and Safety Management.)

 Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
-Offered in the fall and spring semesters.
 This course will provide the skills necessary to evaluate loads, select the appropriate hitch and hardware, and then rig all categories of loads.
 Students will be taught to perform daily inspections, assess rigging safety, properly communicate with other riggers and hoist operators during lifts, and ensure overall safety during material handling/lifting processes.
 Those attending this training will learn operating principles, operational safety, load control methods, inspection procedures, communications, and critical load handling techniques.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
-Offered in the fall and spring semesters.
+Prerequisite: ACT Reading score of 17, COMPASS Reading score of 79, Classic ACCUPLACER Reading score of 76, ACCUPLACER NG Reading score of 248 OR ACT Reading score of 15-16, COMPASS Reading score of <79, Classic ACCUPLACER Reading score of <76, ACCUPLACER NG Reading score of <248 and "C" or better or concurrently enrolled in ENG 1003 Applied Technical Writing.
 The student will learn to read, draw, and interpret wiring diagrams and place the circuitry in operative arrangements with electrical and electronic symbols.
 System diagrams will be developed by the student for a wide variety of heating and cooling loads.
 Also included is a study of the distribution mediums such as duct design and sizing.

 Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
-Offered in the fall and spring semesters.
 This course provides an introduction to hydraulics and pneumatics.
 Basic terminology, functions, and application of hydraulics and pneumatics will be studied.

-Prerequisite: Grade of "C" or higher in ELEC 2203 Introduction to Analog and Digital Electronics.
-Offered in the spring semester.
+Prerequisite: Grade of "C" or higher in ELEC 2204 Automated Systems and Robotics.
 This outlines the foundation for understanding basic programmable logic controller (PLC) operations used in industry.
 Topics covered in the course include input/output module interface, surge protection, AC/DC power supply, ladder logic identification, controller installation interfaced with equipment use.
 Also students will focus on understanding the importance of using PLCs as an effective troubleshooting tool in industry situations.

-Prerequisite: Grade of "C" or higher in ELEC 2203 Introduction to Analog and Digital Electronics.
-Offered in the spring semester.
-This course is designed for in depth troubleshooting processes used in various industries today.
+Prerequisite: Grade of "C" or higher in ELEC 2204 Automated Systems and Robotics.
+This course is designed to give the student an introduction in the 3 Ps of Maintenance: Predictive, Preventative, and Proactive.
+The course will also give insight into lean manufacturing and Six Sigma as it applies to modern day manufacturing.
+The course will also go over troubleshooting processes used in various industries today.
 Students will be asked to troubleshoot electrical and mechanical issues on training equipment that arise in real world situations.
 This course is designed to improve teamwork and critical thinking skills.